andreasthoelke/dotfiles/.vim/notes/notes-todos.md

 syntax highlighting in comments literal haskell files? where to put haskell notes? save in a learning repo? search through this?
+  → can now define bookmarked searches through groups of files

 test quickfix autoexpand on errors: function!
 QuickfixRefeshStyle()